Aubameyang fined $10,000 for 'undermining' the image of African football | Goal.com

 “In terms of the Caf Statutes & Regulations, in terms of Articles 10, 11, 43.1, 46, 82 of the Disciplinary Code, the Caf disciplinary board decided to impose a fine of 10,000 USD for breach of the values of sportsmanship and integrity on the Gabonese Football Federation for the regrettable behaviour of the player.”

-Patrice Neveu's Gabon were billed to play the West African country in Bakau on Monday, but they arrived at the Banjul International Airport late on Sunday night.
+Patrice Neveu's Gabon were billed to play the West African country in Bakau on the Monday, but they arrived at the Banjul International Airport late on that Sunday night.

 Upon their arrival, the Panthers were delayed at the airport with reports indicating their passports were seized despite providing their coronavirus results to the immigration officers for checks.

-Owing to their exasperating ordeal, the 31-year-old who was named African Player of the Year in 2015 took to Instagram in the early hours of Monday to post videos and photographs initially of his team-mates lounging around having had their passports taken from them by security.
+Owing to their exasperating ordeal, the 31-year-old, who was named African Player of the Year in 2015, took to Instagram in the early hours of that Monday to post videos and photographs, initially of his team-mates lounging around having had their passports taken from them by security.

 As the hours passed, the photos started to show the majority of the squad attempting to sleep on the floor of the airport, using their luggage as pillows.